tokenring-ai/wordpress/README.md

 ## Integration Notes

-This package is designed to work seamlessly with the TokenRing ecosystem through the plugin system.
+This package is designed to work seamlessly with the Token Ring ecosystem through the plugin system.
 For custom integrations, ensure proper configuration of WordPress credentials and CDN settings.